petergridge/Irrigation-V5/readme.md

 Enables a delay function to add a number of days before the next run of the program.
 This feature is designed to be manually enabled, it is not related to the rain sensor.

+Calculated based on the datetime that delay was enabled + days delay **Note:** last_updated is reset when HA restarts or the program is reloaded, as a result rain delay is turned off on restart/reload

 If you want to delay the start of the program for a number of days after the rain sensor has turn on try this template binary sensor to replace the rain sensor.

 ``` yaml